 - Marketing: Although you need to oversee your overall marketing strategy and plan, you may likely save a lot of time and effort by finding experienced marketers to handle the day-to-day aspects of marketing, such as writing ad or website copy, designing and placing ads, and scheduling blog posts or social media content.

-- Packing and shipping: Whether you're sending out direct mail pieces and promotional products or fulfilling product orders, you might delegate the envelope-stuffing, packing and labeling to someone else.
+- Packing and shipping: Whether you're sending out direct mail and promotional products or fulfilling product orders, you might delegate the envelope-stuffing, packing, and labeling to someone else.

-- Production: Even if your business makes handmade products, such as jewelry or housewares, you might delegate production at some point so the business can grow beyond your own capacity.
+- Production: Even if your business makes handmade products, such as jewelry or housewares, you might delegate production at some point so the business can grow.

 - Writing: Running a small business may require lots of writing, from proposals and blog posts to white papers and reports.
-Even if you’re a good writer, you might save time by having an employee or freelance writer write a first draft and then putting your own spin on it to create the final version.
+Even if you’re a good writer, you might save time by having an employee or freelance writer write a first draft and then editing as needed to create the final version.

-Depending on the size of your business, the importance of the task and whether you're looking to delegate it on a long-term or short-term basis, you could delegate to family, employees or outsourced contractors.
+Depending on the size of your business, the importance of the task, and the length of work needed, you could delegate effectively to family, employees, or outsourced contractors.
 Of course, it also depends on your budget.

-- Family members: If your business is new or very small, sometimes family members who’ll work for free may be your best bet.
-Even younger family members can handle simple tasks like envelope stuffing or data entry.
+- Family members: If your business is brand new or very small, sometimes family members may be your best bet to help you with small tasks.

-- Employees: If a task is part of the core functions of your business (such as producing your product or handling customer service), ideally, you may want to delegate it to an employee so you can supervise the person more closely.
+- Employees: If a task is part of the core functions of your business, such as customer service, ideally, you may want to delegate it to an employee so you can supervise the person more closely.

 How to Delegate Effectively

 - Choose the right people.
-Obviously, trust will likely matter more if you’re choosing someone to handle your social media presence than if you’re selecting someone to input addresses.
-Still, it can be vital to choose people you trust and who have the skills and experience to handle the job (or the intelligence to learn it if they don’t already have experience.
+It can be vital to choose people you trust and who have the skills and experience to handle the job – or the intelligence to learn it.

 - Create systems and processes.
-It’s often a good practice to develop directions for each task you delegate.
+Develop clear directions for each task you delegate.
 These might be complex or simple depending on the task.
-Identify the steps of the task, what materials or tools should be used to perform it and what outcome you want.
-(Example: “Go through my emails every day at 8 a.m., noon and 4 p.m.
+Identify the steps of the task, what materials or tools should be used to perform it, and what outcome you want.
+Example: “Go through my emails every day at 8 a.m., noon, and 4 p.m.
 Use these templates to answer the ones that can get a standard reply.
 Those for me, forward to my attention and label them as urgent or non-urgent accordingly.
-The goal is for me to get through my emails faster.”)
+The goal is for me to get through my emails faster.”

-- Try them out.
-Consider starting small by delegating one small task to a person you’re considering.
-For example, if you're testing an employee to manage all your social media, you might start by having her schedule blog posts and see if she can handle this before you graduate to having her write tweets.
-A test run may enable you to correct problems and make sure you have selected the right person.
+- Start small.
+Consider delegating one small task to a person you’re considering.
+For example, if you're testing an employee to manage all your social media, you might start by having them schedule a social media post before having them consistently write and post content.
+Make room for any questions to clarify best practices.

 - Communicate regularly.
 Open communication can be key to successful delegating.
-You may have to constantly communicate with some people, such as your virtual assistant.
+You may have to constantly communicate with some people like your virtual assistant.
 Others, such as an IT consultant, may not require frequent contact.
-In either case, however, consider setting up systems and timelines for when and how to communicate (for example, check in via IM every morning and afternoon, meet by Skype once a month, etc.).
+In either case, however, consider setting up systems and timelines for when and how to communicate (for example, check in every morning and afternoon, meet by Skype once a month, etc.).

-- Don’t micromanage, but do manage.
+- Don’t micromanage.
 Ideally, once people know their assigned tasks, they should be able to handle them without further interference from you.
 Micromanaging won’t ease your workload.
 However, delegating doesn’t mean abdicating responsibility.
 You will likely still need to stay on top of employees and contractors' general progress via check-ins and reviews.
 Setting clear expectations can create clear lines of communication and helps delegation work effectively.
 Be crystal clear about desired outcomes, deadlines, and deliverable formats.